Reasoning From First Principles

 A 500-word contrarian argument (written without AI) identifying at least 3 specific conditions under which the best practice fails, with reasoning for each.
 A clear statement of the first principles you used to derive these conditions (e.g., "In markets where trust is the primary barrier, an unfinished product destroys credibility permanently").

 Please: (1) Rate my argument's logical rigor from 1-10.
-(2) Are my 3+ conditions genuinely situations where the MVP approach fails, or am I stretching?
+(2) Are my 3+ conditions genuinely situations where this best practice fails, or am I stretching?
 For each, rate plausibility from 1-10.
 (3) Did I reason from first principles (deriving from base constraints) or from counter-examples (just citing cases where it did not work)?
 These are different -- explain the difference using my work.
 (4) Identify the strongest point in my argument and explain why it works.
 (5) Identify the weakest point and explain how to strengthen it.
-(6) Suggest 2 additional conditions I missed where the MVP approach genuinely fails.
+(6) Suggest 2 additional conditions I missed where this best practice genuinely fails.

 My argument: